dimitrijer/website/posts/2022-01-15-building-ryzen-htpc-part1.md

 needs.
 I had plugged a 2 TB portable HDD into the Pi to serve as data storage and backup.
 Sure, it was lacking in speed and data redundancy, but it was good enough for me.
 I also ran a Pihole instance there.
-What bothered me about the Pi was that its SD card had a habbit of giving out.
+What bothered me about the Pi was that its SD card had a habit of giving out.
 It had died on me a couple of times already, and I, being a lazy person, had to set up everything from scratch each time, rather than restoring root and boot partitions from backup.